 I was in a foul mood that whole holiday season.
 The gallery was insane.
 The major artist I was promoting for the December show went off his meds, whatever concoction of antipsychotic drug cocktails he was being fed.
 Did he become manic, round the clock productive?
 Of course not.
 He tucked himself into the fetal position at the back of his closet, clutching a blanket and wanting to die.
-I convinced him, after gentle, loving coaxing failed, that I was not only going to kill his sorry ass if he didn't paint, I was going to hurt him really, really badly.
+I convinced him, after gentle, loving coaxing failed, I was not only going to kill his sorry ass if he didn't paint, I was going to hurt him really, really badly.
 This was effective motivation for a paranoid schizophrenic.
 He got it together and gave me a stellar showing, even though I had to babysit him 24/7.
-I gave him two blue bombers before the opening so that he wouldn't tremble at the sight of me.
+I gave him two blue bombers before the opening so he wouldn't tremble at the sight of me.
 We sold every piece, beautiful neo-surrealism, very painterly in the tradition of the Flemish masters.
-They possessed an ethereal fear and alienation that clients just couldn't get enough of.
+They possessed an ethereal fear and alienation clients just couldn't get enough of.
 I should have never slept with him the night of the opening, though.

 I had only a day to deal with Christmas preparations.
 By this time I was not only a bitch on steroids, but a jet propulsion steam roller ready to kill anyone who blocked my way.
 I smoked a joint in the car and downed two Bloody Marys at brunch before grabbing sales clerks and ordering them to wrap whatever was on the manikins in the store windows.
 I motored to the book and music stores for stocking stuffers and pushed the wavering prevaricators out of my way.
 I don't understand people who can't make decisions.
 I wrapped the last few presents at my apartment and headed for LaGuardia.